jeangjy/jeangjy.github.io/_pages/about.md

 Welcome!

 I am a Ph.D. in Economics at University of California, Riverside.

+I will join Cirque Analytics as Associate in 2024.

 My research interests are in Health Economics, Labor Economics, and Development Economics.